 We have traveled through much of Portugal, visiting castles in medieval villages, exploring the bustling city of Lisbon on foot, and strolling along the Atlantic coastline’s golden beaches.
 Never have we felt unsafe in any way.
 But everyone knows that there is no perfect place to live so let’s take a realistic look at Portugal with regards to safety.

-The Global Peace Index rates 163 countries worldwide for safety and Portugal came in at number three behind Iceland and New Zealand.
-The U.S. sadly was ranked 121.
+The Global Peace Index rates 163 countries worldwide for safety and Portugal came in at number four behind Iceland, New Zealand, and Denmark.
+The U.S. sadly was ranked 122.